 |---|---|---|

-Types A and C are most common.
+Types A and C are most common in hotels and homes.
 Many Thai outlets are multi-type sockets that accept several plug formats.

 Featured Product